 Product description says: Hoffman Horticultural Perlite is a lightweight soil conditioner that is specially formulated to loosen clay and reduce caking while improving drainage and aeration leaving behind a high quality soil.
 Designed to start seeds, propagate cutting or store bulbs and is ideal for blending with peat moss and perlite.

 I’ll add about a quarter perlite to whatever amount of soil I’ll be using to make it more fast draining.
 Perlite doesn’t cost that much but that adds to the expense so it’s something to keep in mind.
-When purchased online from Amazon, it costs $15 for these two bags so it’s about $7.50 for each 4-qt bag.
+When purchased online, it costs $15 for these two bags so it’s about $7.50 for each 4-qt bag.

 This costs 3x more than the miracle grow product.
 If you do the math, these 2 bags cost $14.97 total.
 Each bag is 4-qt in size.
 So for 8-qt this would cost $14.97, which is 3x more than the Miracle-Gro bag.
 It’s something to keep in mind if you’re on a budget.
 Prices vary depending on location, where and when you purchase, etc.